Assessing Uncertainty in Similarity Scoring: Performance & Fairness in Face Recognition: Background and Preliminaries

-Since the advent of deep learning, the encoder $f$ is a deep Convolutional Neural Network (CNN) whose parameters are learned on a huge FR dataset, made of face images and identity labels.
-In brief, the training consists in taking all images $x_i^k$, labelled with identity $k$, computing their embeddings $f(x_i^k)$ and adjusting the parameters of $f$ so that those embeddings are as close as possible (for a given similarity measure) and as far as possible from the embeddings of identity $l \neq k$.
-The usual similarity measure is the cosine similarity which is defined as $s(x_i, x_j) := f(x_i)^\intercal f(x_j) / ( || f(x_i) || \cdot || f(x_j) ||)$ for two images $x_i, x_j$, with $|| \cdot ||$ standing for the usual Euclidean norm.
-In some early works~\citep{facenet}, the Euclidean metric $|| f(x_i) - f(x_j) ||$ was also used.
-In the rest of this document, we discard the notation $f$ for the encoder, and only use the similarity $s$ (which contains the encoder), as we are not interested in the encoder training.
+{\bf Similarity scoring in Face Recognition.} In FR, one learns, from a dataset of face images with identity labels, an encoder function $f: \mathbb{R}^{h \times w \times c} \rightarrow \mathbb{R}^p$ that embeds the images in a way that brings same identities closer together in a certain sense.
+Each image is of size $(h,w)$, while $c$ corresponds to the color channel dimension.
+It is worth noticing that a pre-processing detection step (finding a face within an image) is required so that all face images have the same size $(h,w)$.
+For an image $x \in \mathbb{R}^{h \times w \times c}$, its latent representation $f(x) \in \mathbb{R}^p$ is referred to as the face embedding of $x$.
+Since the advent of deep learning, the encoder $f$ is usually a deep Convolutional Neural Network (CNN) whose parameters are learned on a huge FR dataset, made of face images and identity labels.
+In brief, the training consists in taking all images $x_i^{(k)}$, labelled with identity $k$, computing their embeddings $f(x_i^{(k)})$ and adjusting the parameters of $f$ so that those embeddings are as close as possible (for a given similarity measure) and as far as possible from the embeddings of identity $l \neq k$.
+The usual similarity measure is the \textit{cosine similarity}, defined as